-The investment Manager monitors the investment portfolio.
-Income and proposed dividend levels to ensure that the provisions of CTA 2010 are not breached.
+The Investment Manager monitors the investment portfolio,

+Income and proposed a vidend levels to ensure that the provisions of CTA 2010 are not breached.
 The results are reported to the Board at each meeting.

-ncome forecasts are reviewed by the Company's tax advisor through the year who also reports to the Board on the year-end tax position and on CTA 2010 compliance
+Income forecasts are reviewed by the Company's tax advisor through the year who also reports to the Board on the year-end tax position and on CTA 2010 compliance